Message or call us on Whatsapp or Viber : +1-778-917-5533

 The BPO sector is now forecasted to eclipse the annual remittance of OFWs by 2023.
 This unprecedented growth has attracted a large amount of foreign investment into the BPO industry as the number international and local BPO operators multiply.
 Stark BPO is one of those upstart, home-grown companies that's 100% locally-owned and managed.

 Stark BPO started with only 18 agents in 2016 providing lead generation services for its pioneer client, a Dubai-based digital marketing provider.
 In just its 4th year, Stark BPO has expanded its client base and now supports processes in the US, Canada, UK and Australia for customer service, sales support, data processing and non-voice accounts.

 In July 2019, Stark BPO expanded to another floor which increased its capacity to 100 seats.
-In the third quarter of 2020, anticipating further growth in the coming year, it began construction on another floor and installed high end workstations on this new floor.
-Stark BPO now has 3 fully operational floors.
+In Q3 of 2020, anticipating further growth in the coming years, it began construction on another floor and installed high end workstations on this new floor.
+The company now has 3 fully operational floors.
 In 2023, expect more great things to come.
 Additional floor facilities are in the works!